Metropolis--Hastings with Scalable Subsampling: Simulation experiments

 \section{Simulation experiments}

-In this section, we compare the MH-SS algorithm against the Tuna, SMH and MH algorithms, all using random-walk proposals.
-We apply them to a logistic regression model and a form of the Poisson regression model.
+In this section, we compare the MH-SS algorithm against the Tuna, SMH and MH algorithms, all using the same proposal form \eqref{eqn.gen.RWM.prop}.
+We apply them to a logistic regression model and a form of the Poisson regression model; see Appendix \ref{section:poisson_regression} for results on the latter model.
 For MH-SS and SMH, we consider first- and second-order control variates, which we denote by MH-SS-1 and MH-SS-2; with the same convention for SMH.
-We obtain an estimate of the posterior mode $\hat{\theta}$ through the stochastic gradient descent algorithm \citep{robbins1951stochastic}.
+We obtain an estimate of the posterior mode $\hat{\theta}$ through the stochastic gradient descent algorithm.
+This is needed for the control variate in MH-SS and SMH, but it is not necessary for Tuna and RWM.
 The Tuna algorithm increases $\Expect{B}$ by $\chi C^2 M(\theta,\theta')^2$, where $\chi$ is the additional tuning parameter.
-We follow the heuristic proposed by \cite{zhang2020asymptotically}, choosing $\chi$ so as to increase the expected number of simulations by less than $1$ across most combinations of $(\theta,\theta')$.
-To aid reproducibility, we record the value of the Tuna tuning parameter, $\chi$, used each time in Table \ref{tab:values_chi_simulation} in Appendix \ref{appendix:experimental_details}.
-For all methods, the proposal distribution is of the form \eqref{eqn_proposal} with $V_d$ set to $-[H(\hat{\theta})]^{-1}$, where $H(\hat{\theta})$ denotes the Hessian at our approximation to the posterior mode and $\lambda > 0$ is a scaling parameter.
+We follow \cite{zhang2020asymptotically}, choosing $\chi$ to increase the expected number of simulations by less than $1$ across most combinations of $(\theta,\theta')$.
+For reproducibility, we record $\lambda$ and the Tuna tuning parameter, $\chi$, in Table \ref{tab:values_chi_simulation} in Appendix \ref{appendix:experimental_details}.
+All proposal distributions are of the form \eqref{eqn.gen.RWM.prop} with $V=-[H(\hat{\theta})]^{-1}$, as in Section \ref{subsec.NumCompbase}.
 For each method, $\lambda$ was chosen based on the maximisation of the mean squared jump distance (MSJD) divided by the average subsample size, $\mathbb{E}(B)$.
-Following Section \ref{section:tuning_guidelines}, we set $\lambda = 1.5$ for MH-SS-1 and MH-SS-2, $\lambda = 1$ for SMH-1, $\lambda = 2$ for SMH-2 and $\lambda = 2.38$ for the RWM.
-In all simulation experiments carried out in this section, the ESSs are at least $200$ for all algorithms.
-To ensure the computational times are comparable, we implemented all methods in Python $3.9.6$ \citep{python3}.
+Following Appendix \ref{section:tuning_guidelines}, we set $\lambda = 1.5$ for MH-SS-1 and MH-SS-2, $\lambda = 1$ for SMH-1, $\lambda = 2$ for SMH-2 and $\lambda = 2.38$ for the RWM.
+In all simulation experiments carried out in this section, all ESSs are at least $200$.
+To ensure the computational times are comparable, we implemented all methods in Python $3.9.6$.